What is the course about?

-Suitable for all levels except complete beginners.
-As this is an intensive course, it will suit those who have some previous experience of Portraiture and Life Drawing/Painting, for example having completed one or two shorter courses or having built up some practice drawing or painting the human figure/face in your own time.
+This course is suitable for those students with some prior experience of life drawing and painting (ie:having completed some shorter courses or having built up some practice drawing or painting the human figure/face in your own time).

 How will I be taught, and will there be any work outside the class?

-The class will be primarily practical with one-to-one support by a team of tuotrs specialising in drawing and painting portraits and the figure.
-There will be projects, exercises, practical demonstrations, informal lectures, group discussions and optional gallery research.
+The class will be primarily practical, with one-to-one support from a team of tuotrs specialising in drawing and painting portraits, and the figure.
+There will be projects, exercises, practical demonstrations, informal lectures, group discussions and optional homework assignments and gallery research.